tomice/ChiiEdit/README.md

 Written by Tom Ice.

 ## License
-This is under the MIT License.
+This is under the BSD-2 License.
 See actual license file for more information.